zoe1337/Glimpse/CONTRIBUTING.md

 To make changes to the project website, raise a pull request against our website's [Github repository](https://github.com/glimpse-editor/getglimpse-web).

-To add content to the Glimpse developer wiki, request an account on https://wiki.glimpse-editor.org.
+To add content to the Glimpse developer wiki, request access to https://github.com/glimpse-editor/Glimpse/wiki

 If you have expertise to provide for our future end user online and offline help pages, please join us on the #glimpse:matrix.org Matrix channel.